viperxone/truffle-pet-shop-tutorial/Readme.txt

 Yet to understand where data is saved, where the files will be saved in the end when its fully developed.

+IF YOU GUYS ARE DOWNLOADING THIS, MY NODE_MODULES ABOVE IS NOT COMPLETE. so install this.

 http://localhost:3000/
 Metamask need to be installed